JustinValentine/Rubiks-Cube-Solver/README.md

 # Virtual Rubik's Cube
-A collection of projects that simulate, scan, and solve a nxnxn Rubik's cube.
+A collection of projects that simulates, scans, and solves a nxnxn Rubik's cube.
 ![alt text](https://github.com/JustinValentine/RubiksCube/blob/main/LargeCubeEx.png)

 ## Table of contents